Tour as Many Successful Car Washes as Possible

 The more deeply invested operators are in the car wash, and the more they have at stake, the more involved they will be.
 If investing in a car wash, instead of acting as your own owner operator, make sure you have the right person taking the lead.

 No matter what you do, do it the best of your ability.
 Don’t cut corners, don’t reduce value, and don’t skimp.
 It will end up costing more in the end.
-Factors like architectural designs, quality general contracting, landscaping, modern equipment technology, and total customer experience should never be sacrificed if you expect your wash to thrive.
+Factors like architectural design, quality general contracting, landscaping, modern equipment technology, and total customer experience should never be sacrificed if you expect your wash to thrive.

 Closely Evaluate Your Investment vs. Cost of Property Balance